+Please insert Table 1

-In order to have a valid model in multiple case studies, the map of multiple scenarios as a function of the basic inputs is proposed - Figure 2.Regarding the prices of sales materials to the basic scenario, both a pessimistic and an optimistic scenario was added in which the average value is decreased/increased by its standard deviation.
+In order to have a suitable model in multiple case studies, the map of several scenarios as a function of the baseline inputs is proposed (Figure 2):

+regarding the price of sales materials, both a pessimistic and an optimistic scenario was added in which the average value is decreased/increased by its standard deviation than baseline scenario.

 Inherently the avoided landfill cost, two values were identified that are consistent with, but not equal to, what has been proposed in the literature.
 The 500 €/t value was not considered, but values of 200 €/t and 350 €/t were favoured.
 In addition, the scenario in which this value is zero was considered.
 A useful scenario at the end of policy considerations.

 Finally, about costs, the two extremes were taken for all cost variables such that two related scenarios were identified.
 An intermediate scenario was then added.
-Two Italian experts working in PV module recovery centres then validated the choices of these values.
-Both have more than a decade of experience.
-Table 1 proposes the list of acronyms and values of input data.

 Please insert Figure 2

-Please insert Table 1

 Results

-The economic model used in this paper was used through a set of input data that allowed for the inclusion of variability in the input values that can characterize the input data.
-The scenarios analysed in this work amounted to twenty-seven obtained from the combination of three scenarios related to costs, three associated with changes in revenues through material prices, and finally three related to the potential avoided landfill cost – Table 2.
+The economic model used in this workr was used through a set of input data that allowed for the inclusion of variability in the input values that can characterize the input data.
+The number of scenarios analysed in this work amounted to twenty-seven.
+It is obtained from the combination of three scenarios related to costs with three scenarios associated with changes in revenues through material prices.
+The nine scenarios obtained from the combination of costs and revenues are then repeated for each of the three scenarios related to the potential avoided landfill cost – Table 2.

 Please insert Table 2